 - Metalphoto®: The specified material for a variety of military standards and aerospace applications, Metalphoto® overlays are the most durable option.
 These overlays have graphics sealed beneath an anodic layer, which creates an impenetrable surface that’s resistant to long-term weather and UV exposure, extreme heat, humidity, and other harsh outdoor conditions.

 - Anodized Aluminum: Anodized Aluminum Overlays are another option commonly used in marine applications.
 They offer exceptional resistance to abrasion, corrosion, chemicals, and solvents, with an anodic layer that’s impervious to weather conditions.
+Learn more about aluminum and metal overlays.

 Boat Switch Panel Accessories and Other Considerations